 When I worked in corporations, it was really taboo to talk about salary.
-Frankly, I think those “rules” are made by the people who don’t want you to find out that you are making less than the next guy for doing the same job.
+I think those “rules” are made by the people who don’t want you to discover you’re making less salary than a coworker doing the same job.

 Since home stagers are self-employed, they don’t really earn a home stager salary, but they can make lots of money.